steerpike92/pleistocene/README.md

 =============================
 The next main hurdle is to work out mixture flow.

-This concerns Air Flow, Ground Water Flow, and Ocean Current Flow.
-(River flow is different).
+This concerns Air Flow, Ground Water Flow, and Ocean Current Flow and River flow.

 Its already easy to call a transferMaterial(Material *recievingMaterial, Material *givingMaterial, double proportion), which transfers proportion of givingMaterial to recieving material, but I havent written the code to implement the transfers along every relevant material surface yet.